 They are also a currency.
 If I have a ten-dollars banknote and I gave it to you, it is a monetary transaction which is both anonymous and untraceable.
 It only requires us to be physically in the same place.
 Nobody sees any threat here.
 With bitcoins, it’s the same, with the clause that we need an Internet connection and the advantage that we don’t need to be in the same place.

-A clear legal determination by a credible Authority would settle the matter once and for all, but it’s not happening….
+A clear legal determination by a central and prestigious Authority would settle the matter once and for all, but it’s not happening….

 All possible opinions on bitcoin!

 Browsing the Internet in search of information on bitcoins exposes you to any type of commentary on any aspect, leading to all possible conclusions.
 If you already have an opinion on what bitcoin should be or will be, you can find at least two articles from two different writers that support it!

 And the timing of these commentaries follows the actuality: a drop in value due to a (fixed) bug in the system (like in March 2013) and a stream of articles and posts on the “whys” and the “hows”; a surge in value and another stream; the FBI seizing some unauthorised gambler and another stream again….